haschka/pdb2fasta/README.md

-This is a tool inspired by Pierre Poulain's pdb2fasta in bash article c.f.: [https://cupnet.net/pdb2fasta/](https://cupnet.net/pdb2fasta/) The tool outlined there however has several quriks and fails on PDB files such as [7VWC](https://www.rcsb.org/structure/7VWC), and might be better called pdb2fasta in bash,awk,sed,etc. than pdb2fasta in bash.
+This is a tool inspired by Pierre Poulain's pdb2fasta in bash article c.f.: [https://cupnet.net/pdb2fasta/](https://cupnet.net/pdb2fasta/) The tool outlined in this article however has several quriks and fails on PDB files such as [7VWC](https://www.rcsb.org/structure/7VWC).
+Further might be better called pdb2fasta in bash,awk,sed,etc. than pdb2fasta in bash.
+As I kind of got fed up with it I thought it is time to join the pdb2fasta game and write my own.

-In order to overcome this problem here a hopefully better, more standard conformant tool in C.
+As such, here, a hopefully better, more standard conformant tool in C.

 ### compilation
 compile with the c compilier of your choice, here gcc